-Jean had just finished her wanpaku sandwich when she accidentally dropped her water bottle.
-It slipped from her fingers and rolled across the table, the glass clattering noisily against the smooth surface before coming to a stop near Oscar’s side.
-With a faint sigh, he leaned over.
-His shoulders shifted beneath the fabric of his shirt in a way that drew the eye and retrieved it, holding it out to her without a word.
+Jean had just finished her wanpaku sandwich when she accidentally knocked her water bottle.
+It slipped from her fingers and rolled across the table, the metal bottle clattering noisily against the smooth surface table before falling off near to Oscar’s side and landing on his foot.
+With a faint sigh, he leaned down.
+His shoulders shifted beneath the fabric of his shirt in a way that annoyingly drew the eye and retrieved it, holding it out to her without a word.

 She accepted it with a grin, her eyes gleaming with sudden mischief.